benbp/on-taskgraph/README.md

 ## Overview

-This repository provides functionality for running encapsulated jobs/units of work via graph-based control flow mechanisms.
+This project provides functionality for running encapsulated jobs/units of work via graph-based control flow mechanisms.
 For example, a typical graph consists of a list of tasks, which themselves are essentially decorated functions.
 The graph definition specifies any context and/or option values that should be handed to these functions, and more importantly,